midonet/midonet/docs/design-overview.md

 virtual port is reachable if the responsible host has mapped the vport ID to its corresponding local interface and the interface is ready to receive).

-### Virtual Topology Manager
+### VirtualTopologyActor

-The Virtual Topology Manager is a component that interacts with MidoNet's state management cluster and is responsible for all pieces of state that describe virtual network devices.
-In particular, the VPM can be used to:
+The VirtualTopologyActor is a component that interacts with MidoNet's state management cluster and is responsible for all pieces of state that describe virtual network devices.
+In particular, the VTA can be used to:

 - get the configuration of a virtual port, including the port's associated filters, the port's associated services (DHCP, BGP, VPN), the port's MAC and IP addresses (e.g. in the case of a virtual router port).